Davibinder/REST_boilerplate_node/README.md

-# NodeJSn simple REST boilerplate
+# NodeJS simple REST boilerplate

 A very simple starter boilerplate to start with Node+Express+Mongose+Passport for RESTfull end points.